thednp/vite-plugin-vanjs/README.md

 The plugin will automatically load the appropriate Van or VanX objects depending on the client/server environment with zero configuration needed.
 It uses the `mini-van-plate/shared` module to register the required objects in an isomorphic enviroment.

 ### Notes
-* The plugin uses `van-ext` along with `mini-van-plate` so you can have everything ready from start.
+* The plugin uses `van-ext` along with `mini-van-plate` so you can have everything ready from the start.

 * The recommended starter templates for you are the [vite-starter-vanjs-ssr](https://github.com/thednp/vite-starter-vanjs-ssr) and [vite-starter-vanjs-ssr-jsx](https://github.com/thednp/vite-starter-vanjs-ssr-jsx) which already include this plugin.